FarronF/limerick-council-meetings/meetings/2016/09/19-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City & County Council - 18-07-16.md

 Hohenlohe, Germany, by a delegation from Limerick City and County Council, in accordance

-with Section 142(5) of the Local Government Act, 2001, as amended.”--- 12
+with Section 142(5) of the Local Government Act, 2001, as amended.”
+---
+12

 (n)